-- 1. To use the stove outside, unhook the fuel hose and carry the stove out.
-Always carry cabinet assembly with both hands. - 2.
+- 1. Always carry cabinet assembly with both hands. - 2.
 Mount cabinet onto rail at a 30° angle and slowly lower outer side until in horizontal position. - 3.
-If applicable, attach brace to underside of stove and unit. - 4.
-LP gas connections are made with a "Quick-Coupler" system (Fig. 5-2) with positive shut-off valve as required by code and standards. - 5.
-Each stove assembly will have a hinged wind guard attached.
-Raise hinged assembly to vertical position.
-End panels are also hinged and will swing to outer edge of stove for wind protection, preventing flames from reaching tent material.
+Insert support on stove bottom and place other end into holder below mounting rail on door side of unit. - 4.
+LP gas connections are made with a "Quick-Coupler" system with positive shut-off valve as required by code and standards.